palantir/atlasdb/docs/source/overview/getting_started.rst

 Running Tests Locally
 =====================
-Running atlas tests require to have ``docker`` and ``docker-compose`` installed on the machine where they are running.
+Running atlas tests requires ``docker`` and ``docker-compose`` to be installed on the machine where they are running.
 Instructions for different operating systems can be found `here <https://docs.docker.com/engine/installation/>`__

 Instructions for MacOS
 ----------------------
 Mac users will need to install `docker-machine` and a virtualization environment as well to be able to run docker.
-Virtualbox is used in the example Simplified set-up instructions are as follow:
+Virtualbox is used in this example.
+Simplified set-up instructions are as follows:

 1. Install ``docker-machine``, ``docker`` and ``docker-compose``